 Pain is NOT the name of the game.
 For each of the treatments listed above, we use an anesthetic to block the pain, ensuring you don’t feel a thing.
 If you have difficulty becoming or staying numb, please let us know before your appointment.
 We offer nitrous oxide (laughing gas), conscious sedation, or IV sedation for those with higher levels of anxiety surrounding treatment, as well as those who have difficulty becoming numb.

-Depending on the treatment that needs to be completed, your restored smile could be completed in as little as one day or over the course of several appointments.
+Based on the required treatment, your smile restoration could be accomplished in as short as a day or spread across multiple sessions.
 Your dentist will cover this during your initial visit, and make a plan to get your smile back as quickly as possible.